BastilleBSD/bastille/README.md

 the use of both types of VNET jails without issue.
 We have also selected a naming scheme that will allow for consistency across these jail types.
 The naming scheme is as follows...

-`e0a_jailname` and `e0b_jailname` are the default interfaces for every jail.
+`e0a_jailname` and `e0b_jailname` are the default epair interfaces for every jail.
+The `a` side is on the host, while the `b` is in the jail.
 This will allow better management when trying to figure out which jail a given epair is linked to.
 Due to a limitation in how long an interface name can be, Bastille will truncate "jailname" to avoid errors if it is too long.
 So, `mylongjailname` will be `e0a_mylongjxxme` and `e0b_mylongjxxme`.
 The `xx` part is necessary due to another limitation